keyandcableco/MK50240-to-RP2350_TOG/README.md

 Drop-in replacement for the Mostek MK50240 top-octave frequency generator, built around the Waveshare RP2350-Zero.

-Tested target: ARP Omni 2.
-May work in other instruments that use the MK50240 or MK50241 — check the pinout and clock voltage before installing.
+Primary target: ARP Omni 2.
+May work in other instruments using the MK50240 or MK50241 — verify the pinout and clock voltage before installing.

-**Status: untested on hardware.**
+**Status: untested on hardware.
+Treat all component values and wiring details as starting points, not verified specifications.**

 ---

 ## What it does

-The MK50240 takes an external clock (pin 2, nominally 2.00024 MHz in the Omni 2) and divides it by 13 fixed values to produce one full octave of top-octave square waves plus a C7 one octave below.
-These feed the Omni 2's downstream VCO/divider chain.

-This firmware uses the same external clock signal from the instrument's PCB, divided by the same values using RP2350 PIO state machines.
-Pitch tracks the instrument's own clock, including any tuning adjustments the instrument makes.
+The MK50240 takes an external clock (pin 2) and divides it by 13 fixed values to produce one full octave of top-octave square waves plus a C7 one octave below.
+This firmware replicates that using 13 PIO state machines on the RP2350-Zero, reading the same clock signal from the instrument's PCB and dividing it by the same values.
+Pitch tracks the instrument's own clock.
-This is the correct approach for a true drop-in replacement.

-The RP2350 was chosen over the RP2040 specifically because the MK50240 has 13 outputs — one more than the RP2040's 8 PIO state machines can handle.
+The RP2350 was chosen over the RP2040 because the MK50240 has 13 outputs —
-The RP2350 has 12 state machines across two PIO blocks, covering all 13 outputs exactly.
+one more than the RP2040's 8 PIO state machines can handle.

 ---